mklwong/DigiLab/README.md

 SigMat
 =========

-Biochemical Signalling Networks modelled in Matlab.
-This is designed to easily and intuitively
+Biochemical Signalling Networks modelled in MATLAB.
+This is designed to easily and intuitively model large biochemical networks with complex rate equations.

 To use this package, either download the package, unzip the contents into any folder.
 Then add all contents of the folder into the MATLAB search